 Attendance is essential for learning.
 By law, all children must attend school from the age of 7 until the age of 17.
 Parents/guardians are accountable for the attendance of their child.
 The District will inform parents/guardians of their student's absence and support families when attendance becomes a concern.
-Students will be given one day for each day absent to complete and turn in work for full credit.
 It is the responsibility of the student to make up work due to an absence.
 Students who wish to participate in school-sponsored activities must attend school the entire day on which the activity occurs, unless the principal has pre-approved the absence based upon special circumstances.
+The administration makes the final determination regarding whether an absence is excused or unexcused.